 Neuropsychological evaluations can be an essential part of a student's academic experience.
 There are many reasons why an evaluation may be important.
 Please feel free to contact Dr. Douglas and discuss if an evaluation is appropriate.

-Typically, two or three testing dates are needed to complete all in-person assessments.
-Dr. Douglas blocks out the full day, 9am-5pm, for testing, though several shorter sessions are certainly possible, especially for younger children.
-While Dr. Douglas works with your child, parents/guardians are welcome to wait for their children in the waiting room, or drop them off if they're comfortable.
-Children can bring a lunch, go out (with you or on their own), or lunch can be ordered for them.
+Typically, two testing dates are needed to complete all in-person assessments.
+Dr. Douglas blocks out the full day for testing, though several shorter sessions are certainly possible, especially for younger children.
+While Dr. Douglas works with your child, parents/guardians wait for their children in a private office, or drop them off if they're comfortable and the children are old enough.
+Children can bring food or go out to lunch (with an adult or on their own).

-Parents sit down and meet with Dr. Douglas, without their child, to discuss their concerns, questions, and what they are looking to get out of the evaluation.
+Parents meet with Dr. Douglas (generally via Zoom), without their child, to discuss their concerns, questions, and what they are looking to get out of the evaluation.
 This background helps Dr. Douglas understand the circumstances that have led to an evaluation.